smanolloff/vcmi-gym/doc/env_info.md

 - **R<sub>clip</sub>** is the clipped reward (see above)
 - **p<sub>6</sub>** is a configurable parameter `reward_army_value_ref`

-The effect of scaled rewards can be explained via an example.
+The effect of scaled rewards can be explained via an example:

-Example: consider these two VCMI battles:
+Consider these two VCMI battles:
   * (A) armies with total starting army value = 1K (early game army)
   * (B) armies with total starting army value = 100K (late game army)